totaljustin/DataCleaningCourseProject/CodeBook.md

 | angle(ZgravityMean)                 | Measurement          | Normalized and bounded between -1 and 1 |

-###average_HCI_data.csv
+###average_HCI_data.txt
-average_HCI_data.csv is a comma delimited file.
+average_HCI_data.txt is a space delimited file.
 The first line contains column headings.
-The file contains the measurements in tidy_HCI_data.csv averaged by Subject, Activity_ID, and Activity.
+The file contains the measurements in tidy_HCI_data.txt averaged by Subject, Activity_ID, and Activity.

 The data in this file are described in the following table